rioter00/MAGD488/ProjectPlan.md

 		- Johnny: character movement scripts finished
 		- Malcolm: script finalized

-Collaborative Projects must address a collaboration tool for communication: Trello, GChat, Facebook.
-The instructor must be included in this tool.
+Collaborative projects must address a collaboration tool for communication: Trello, GChat, Facebook. **The instructor must be included in this tool.**

+Collaborative projects may follow any collaborative project methodology.

 Projects may run concurrently or consecutively.